tjd1234/cmpt225summer2023/assignments/a2/README.md

 ### Testing Your Code

 It's important to test your code as you go.
 In [a2_test.cpp](a2_test.cpp), write code to test your `Stringlist` undo method.
-Compiile and run it like this:
+Comppile and run it like this:

 ```bash
 ❯ make a2_test